UW-Nauticus/nauticus-website/.github/contributing.md

 Update the exported array in [teamStructure.ts](../src/utils/teamStructure.ts) following the defined types.

+Team member photos will be resized to have a 1:1 aspect ratio, so you should pre-crop any photos to prevent them from being squished.

 ### New Sponsors

 Update the exported array in [sponsorStructure.ts](../src/utils/sponsorStructure.ts) following the defined types.